-Our Central America adventures were coming to an end but not before we took a couple of days rest in Costa Rica.
+Our Central America adventures were coming to an end but not before we took a couple of days to rest in Costa Rica.
 We had travelled through Costa Rica extensively a few years ago (sorry no guide) and absolutely loved it.
 Costa Rica is such an adventurous country with so many fun outdoor activities, however, it is also the most expensive country in Central America… everything was almost double to that in Nicaragua.
 Cross the border and it was like chalk and cheese.

-Below is a short & basic summary of our 3 relaxing days spent in Manual Antonio, a small beach town in the south west of Costa Rica.
+Below is a short & basic summary of our 3 relaxing days spent in Manuel Antonio, a small beach town in the south west of Costa Rica.
 No full-blown Costa Rica guide here!

 Beaching in Manuel Antonio

 As I’m sure you have worked out already, we love to visit beach towns.
 There is nothing not to like about them for us and we both find so much happiness being near the ocean.
-We knew we were flying out of the capital, San Jose so after learning about the town of Manual Antonio, we spent our 3 days there as opposed to staying in the main city.
-San Jose is a busy, commercial, developed city and quite expensive, so we spent half a day exploring the main streets and then it was as easy as taking the local bus for $9 and 3 hours to the beach town of Manual Antonio.
+We knew we were flying out of the capital, San Jose so after learning about the town of Manuel Antonio, we spent our 3 days there as opposed to staying in the main city.
+San Jose is a busy, commercial, developed city and quite expensive, so we spent half a day exploring the main streets and then it was as easy as taking the local bus for $9 and 3 hours to the beach town of Manuel Antonio.

 What made these few days so awesome was the weather, we really couldn’t have asked for better.
 You know those sunny days that you look up and see nothing but perfect blue crisp skies from morning to evening.
 We had them every day and it was heaven!